jemmy512/software-engineer/Algorithm/README.md

 238 | Product of Array Except Self  | :star: :star: | `L-R vec`
 870 | Advantage Shuffle | :star: :star: |

+---

+**Sort by start time or end time in intervals:**

+* Sort by Start Time: Use when the problem involves processing intervals in the order they begin, such as checking for containment (one interval fully covers another) or when you need to track intervals that start before or after others.
+    * Early start times allow you to **group intervals** that might overlap or cover each other, and you can track end times to resolve relationships.
+* Sort by End Time: Use when the problem involves selecting the **maximum number** of non-overlapping intervals or minimizing conflicts, such as scheduling tasks or removing overlapping intervals.
+    * Early end times reduce conflicts with future intervals, making it easier to greedily select non-overlapping intervals.

 ## List

 No | `Title                                       ` | Difficulty | Note
 -- | -- | :-:  | ---
 002 | Add Two Numbers | :star: :star: | :one: